- Program Overview

 Courses typically include COMM 2300 and 6-9 hours at the 3000 or 4000 level in the area of study.
 Some students may prefer to enroll as post-baccalaureate to complete part or all of this work before starting their graduate program.

-Suggested Leveling Courses for Public Relations Majors:
+Suggested Leveling Courses for Public Relations Students:

 - COMM 3368 - Principles of Public Relations